 In other words, learning about “people skills” may make us smarter, but habits change in a different way.

 If we want to continuously develop our communication and collaboration habits, for example, we need greater insight into how we handle micro-situations.
 Then we can regroove our neural pathways by experimenting and putting into practice what we’ve learned from these revelations.

 As Jerry Sternin has observed, “It’s easier to act your way into a new way of thinking, than to think your way into a new way of acting.”

 Do we want to take more responsibility for our actions?
 Do we too often blame others when things don’t go well?
 There is a litmus test that reveals our progress toward regrooving such habits.
-It’s called the say-do gap: Do my actions match my words; my espoused beliefs?
+It’s called the say-do gap: Do my actions match my words, what I believe I ought to do; my espoused beliefs?